bluemelodia/PhotoDex/README.md

 Currently supported experimental procedures are outlined below:<br />

     Protocol 'C':
-        Sub-Protocol 'D': Generating bar graphs of the n (n <= 10) dominant colors in images and storing a record of the dominant color graphs in a user-specified directory.
+        [Sub-Protocol 'D']: Generating bar graphs of the n (n <= 10) dominant colors in images and storing a record of the dominant color graphs in a user-specified directory.

+	Sample Inputs:
+		Relative Path to Source Directory: ../Profile_Pictures
+		Relative Path to Destination Directory: ../Profile_Pictures_Original
+		I choose: C
+		Enter 'Q' to query directory, 'D' to calculate dominant colors: D

-        Sub-Protocol 'Q': Search an directory and rank its images by color similarity to a user-specified query image.
+	[Sub-Protocol 'Q']: Search an directory and rank its images by color similarity to a user-specified query image.
 The ranked images are displayed to the user, who is given the option to specify which images they would like to move to a specified destination directory.
     Protocol 'D': Deleting or relocating duplicate or near-duplicate images (coming soon)